ucan-wg/revocation/README.md

 ## 3.2 Eviction

-Revocations MAY be deleted once the UCAN that they reference expires or otherwise becomes invalid via its proactive mechanisms.
+Revocations MAY be deleted once the UCAN that they reference expires or otherwise becomes invalid through its proactive mechanisms.

 A revocation store MOST only keep UCAN revocations for UCANs that are otherwise still valid.
 For example, expired UCANs are already invalid, so a revocation MUST NOT affect this invalid status.
 The revocation is thus redundant, and MAY be evicted from the store.